Adityakanoi2001/Employee-Management-System/README.md

 - [x] #Created the Data Model and Controller End Points
 - [x] #Created All the required API's
 - [ ] Create All the Unit Tests
-- [ ] Add delight to the experience when all tasks are complete :tada:
+- [ ] All tasks are complete :tada:

 <!-- CONTACT -->